 If annotations are being processed (as required by Deployment Descriptor Processing Requirements, Jakarta Servlet Table 8-1, and Jakarta Enterprise Beans Tables 16 and 17), at least all of the classes specified in Component classes supporting injection must be scanned for annotations that specify deployment information.
 As specified in section Deploying a Jakarta EE Application, all classes that can be used by the application may optionally be scanned for these annotations.
 (These are the annotations that specify information equivalent to what can be specified in a deployment descriptor.
 This requirement says nothing about the processing of annotations that were defined for other purposes.)
-These annotations must be created.
+These annotations may appear on classes, methods, and fields.
+All resources specified by resource definition annotations must be created.
 All resource reference annotations must result in JNDI entries in the corresponding namespace.
 If the corresponding namespace is not available to the class declaring or inheriting the reference, the resulting behavior is undefined.
 Future versions of this specification may alter this behavior.